-This is one of the on-going development at improving the infrastructure and accessibility within the three main cities of Makkah Region (Jeddah, Madinah & Makkah).
+This development has improved the infrastructure and accessibility within the three main cities of Makkah Region (Jeddah, Madinah & Makkah).

 The Haramain High Speed Rail project also known as the "Western Railway" or "Makkah-Medina high speed railway", is 453 kilometers (281.5 miles) high-speed inter-city rail transport system under construction in Saudi Arabia.
 It will link the Muslim holy cities of Medina and Mecca via King Abdullah Economic City, Rabigh, Jeddah, and King Abdulaziz International Airport.
 It will connect with the national network at Jeddah.